 This furnace may be used with a Type B-1 Vent and may be vented in common with other gas fired appliances.
+This furnace is approved for UPFLOW, DOWNFLOW, and HORIZONTAL installations.

-Vent Clearance to combustibles: For Single Wall vents 6 inches (6 po).
+Vent Clearance to combustibles:

+For Single Wall vents 6 inches (6 po).
 For Type B-1 vent type 1 inch (1 po).